tomayac/blogccasion/posts/2019/2019-09-16_not-all-is-nothing-finding-out-if-the-browser-supports-a-given-media-query.md

 ---
 layout: layouts/post.njk
-title: "Not All Is Nothing—Finding Out If the Browser Supports a Given Media Query"
+title: 'Not All Is Nothing—Finding Out If the Browser Supports a Given Media Query'
-author: "Thomas Steiner"
+author: 'Thomas Steiner'
-date: "2019-09-16T00:19:54"
+date: '2019-09-16T00:19:54'
 permalink: 2019/09/16/not-all-is-nothing-finding-out-if-the-browser-supports-a-given-media-query/index.html
 tags:
   - Technical
 ---

-On the Google Chrome team, we're working on solving the interesting problem that some platforms like Windows&nbsp;10 show a native *←&nbsp;Back* button in the app window's title bar when the user has navigated into a standalone or fullscreen Progressive Web App (PWA).
+On the Google Chrome team, we're working on solving the interesting problem that some platforms like Windows&nbsp;10 show a native _←&nbsp;Back_ button in the app window's title bar when the user has navigated into a standalone or fullscreen Progressive Web App (PWA).
 This can lead to PWAs inadvertently showing two means of in-app navigation: one from the operating system and one from the app itself.